edorejel/electrical_engineering/Property_Measuring_Tools/readme.md

     - and rennovation purposes, so that you can tell the construction foreman, how much room they have for equipment to lay the foundation.
     - The construction crews will use the measurements, to safely enter and exit the driveway, when they bring in construction equipment, to the one foundation of any size.
     -  - The foundations may vary in size, to accommodate homes of various sizes, such as:
-       -  two-story houses
+       -  two-story houses,
-       -  three-story houses
+       -  three-story houses,
        -  or large-sized rental units such as apartment buildings.
   - Amazon link for measuring tool shown: [Measuring Tool on Amazon](https://www.amazon.com/Measuring-Distance-measuring-Measurement-Collapsible/dp/B09F8QYV2F/ref=pd_ci_mcx_pspc_dp_2_t_4?pd_rd_w=NPb6b&content-id=amzn1.sym.cd152278-debd-42b9-91b9-6f271389fda7&pf_rd_p=cd152278-debd-42b9-91b9-6f271389fda7&pf_rd_r=XTJS4VZ09JZ4SRTVTKSY&pd_rd_wg=SaKrP&pd_rd_r=3119adcd-bb55-47db-9849-9738c25cad66&pd_rd_i=B09F8QYV2F)